IGARVAR/File-Migration-Sync-to-Cloud/README.md

 **Data migration and sync automation from on-prem to cloud (SharePoint, OneDrive, Teams).**
 Scripts focused on audit, structure alignment, metadata cleanup, and upload automation for hybrid or cloud-first environments.

+Can be used as pre-ingestion audit for Copilot/LLM readiness validation
 ---

 ## Overview